 - Personal Education Plan (PEP);

-Normally, Looked After Reviews should be convened at the following intervals
+Normally, Children in Care Reviews should be convened at the following intervals

 In relation to children placed with prospective adopters or where there is Authority to Place for Adoption, see the Adoption Reviews Procedure.